csci104/site/labs/lab7/index.md

 At the end, there is at most 1 stone left.
 Return the weight of this stone (or 0 if there are no stones left.)

 You're encouraged to use the [STL heap](http://www.cplusplus.com/reference/algorithm/make_heap/) or [priority queue](http://www.cplusplus.com/reference/queue/priority_queue/).

+- [ ] If you are checking off via Piazza, attach your `stones.cpp` and a screenshot of your test result, together with your USC email and 10-digit USC ID.